qdzhaov/mintty/wiki/Tips.md

-to report its name and version; furthermore, although using environment variables for this purpose is not reliable (see [issue #776](https://github.com/mintty/mintty/issues/776) for a discussion), mintty sets environment variables TERM_PROGRAM and TERM_PROGRAM_VERION as various other terminals do.
+to report its name and version; furthermore, although using environment variables for this purpose is not reliable (see [issue #776](https://github.com/mintty/mintty/issues/776) for a discussion), mintty sets environment variables TERM_PROGRAM and TERM_PROGRAM_VERSION as various other terminals do.